Memorial Medical Center Foundation Awards More Than $537,000 in Health-Related Grants

 The Memorial Medical Center Foundation has awarded more than $537,000 in health-related grants for community and health-system initiatives.

 Thirty-two projects received amounts ranging from nearly $1,200 to more than $128,000.
-Thirty-two grants were awarded to projects within Memorial Health System, seven to Southern Illinois University School of Medicine, one to a nonprofit community organization and one to University of Illinois at Springfield.
+Twenty-three grants were awarded to projects within Memorial Health System, seven to Southern Illinois University School of Medicine, one to a nonprofit community organization and one to University of Illinois at Springfield.

 Since 1984, the Foundation has distributed nearly $8.5 million in health-related grants.
 The deadline for the next round of grant applications is Feb.
 1, 2017.